The role of our Board

 Ms Nance is a Partner and Actuary at PricewaterhouseCoopers (PWC), where she heads the national Retirement Incomes and Asset Actuarial Consulting Group.

 Ms Nance has more than 20 years' professional experience advising governments, companies and superannuation funds in superannuation, employee benefits, investment consulting, aged care, finance and investment-related work.

-Ms Nance is also a Director and Chair of the Audit Committee of the Western Australian Treasury Corporation.
+Ms Nance is also a past Director and Chair of the Audit Committee of the Western Australian Treasury Corporation.
 Ms Nance has a BSc in Pure and Applied Mathematics and Physics and a BA in Statistics from the University of Queensland.
 She is an Affiliate of the Institute of Actuaries (London), a Member of the Chartered Financial Analysts Institute, a Fellow of the Financial Services Institute of Australasia and a Fellow of the Actuaries Institute of Australia.

 Frank Sciarrone - Employer Director

 Mr Sciarrone was appointed to the Board on 21 February 2016 as an Employer Director for a term of five years.
 He was re-appointed for a further one-year term, effective 21 February 2021.